|Help us improve our service|

 Retrieving the Sounds of the Old Society: For a History of Historiography on Jesuits and Music

 Carlos Fiolhais is professor of physics at the University of Coimbra, specializing in condensed matter physics and history of science, and the author of over fifty books, 160 research papers, and more than four hundred outreach articles.
-He was director of the Centre of Computational Physics at the University of Coimbra, where he installed a supercomputer, and of the General Library of the University of Coimbra, where he created the digital repository Alma Mater.
-He directs Rómulo–“Ciência Viva” Centre at the University of Coimbra, and is responsible for the Knowledge area at the Foundation Francisco Manuel dos Santos.
-He has received various national and international awards.
-His recent books include Biblioteca Joanina (with Paulo Mendes) (Coimbra: Imprensa da Universidade de Coimbra, 2013) and História da ciência em Portugal (Arranha-Céus, 2013).
+He was director of the Centre of Computational Physics at the University of Coimbra.
+He directs Rómulo–“Ciência Viva” Centre at the University of Coimbra.
+His recent books include Biblioteca Joanina (with Paulo Mendes) (Coimbra: Imprensa da Universidade de Coimbra, 2013) and História da ciência em Portugal (Lisboa, Arranha-Céus, 2013).

 The Dynamics of Anti-Jesuitism in the History of the Society of Jesus